Henry McBride (politician): Other activity

 McBride was one of the main stockholders of the La Conner Water Works Company, which managed all the water works of La Conner.

 From 1885 to 1887, McBride became co-editor and manager of the Puget Sound Mail.
-It was the oldest newspaper in western Washington publishing first on July 5, 1873 under the name Bellingham Bay Mail.
+It was the oldest newspaper in western Washington publishing first on July 5, 1873, under the name Bellingham Bay Mail.
 Its office was originally situated in Whatcom (Bellingham), but later moved to La Conner.
 In 1891, McBride was publisher for the Birdsview Bell newspaper, which quickly closed.
 In 1902, McBride became a co-owner of the Republican newspaper.
 Its first issue was published under the name of Wenatchee Republican on September 8, 1898, and it changed owners a number of times both before and after McBride's ownership.

 Personal life

 McBride married Alice Marie Garrett on February 7, 1884, in La Conner, Washington.
-Alice was born in Coupeville, Washington on February 27, 1864.
+Alice was born in Coupeville, Washington, on February 27, 1864.
 Her father was an Englishman known as a "prominent pioneer" of Island County.
 While McBride became the first governor of Washington State who was born in west, Alice was the first Washington-born First Lady.

-The McBrides had no children.
+The McBrides had 2 children.
 They were both members of the Episcopal Church.

-Alice McBride died on August 15, 1925 in the family home in Seattle.
+Alice McBride died on August 15, 1925, in the family home in Seattle.
 Her body was entombed in Washelli Mausoleum.

 After his wife's death and his own retirement, McBride moved to Kirkland, Washington.
 He spent his later years living with his friends, the Bouchard family, on their ranch at Juanita Beach (or Juanita Point) near Lake Washington.
 The most exercise he did at the time, in his own words, were walks with his three collies: Laddie, Bonnie, and Sandy.